swallowcamel/nancywiki/Accessing-the-Certificate-sent-by-the-client-when-using-SSL.md

 To authenticate the client the client can send a certificate.
 To do this in Nancy you need one of three hosting solutions: `Aspnet`, `WCF` or `OWIN`.
-Here is shown howto configure all three to work with ssl and client certificates.
+Here is shown howto configure all three to work with SSL and client certificates.

 ## Configuration of `Aspnet`.